Assassination of Marielle Franco: Impact

 Judge Marília Castro Neves, from the Court of Justice of Rio de Janeiro, presented another version of the crime.
 In a message written on Facebook, the judge said that Marielle was not only a militant, but that she was engaged with criminals, had been elected by the Red Command and had failed to comply with campaign agendas, consequently being murdered for not paying debts.
 The judge's message generated protests and Juliano Medeiros, national president of PSOL, announced that he would demand the magistrate's condemnation at the National Justice Council.

 There were also demonstrations on social networks, with Twitter as the main platform for discussion.
 According to the Getulio Vargas Foundation, there were 567,000 mentions of the politician's name.
 The peak occurred about two hours after the murder, around 11:50 pm, with 594 "tweets" per minute.
 The research pointed out that 88 percent of them were messages of mourning and highlighting Marielle's trajectory, with a high suspicion that the crime was an execution and that it was promoted by military police officers.
 The users remembered that the councilwoman, on the eve of her death, accused the Military Police of the murder of a teenager and criticized the Military Police in Acari, a neighborhood in Rio's North Zone.
 At the same time, a smaller portion of web users made demonstrations against the left and defended tougher security measures, also criticizing the political exploitation of the case by the PSOL.

-The ideological warfare on social networks led a law firm, EJS Advogadas, to track down the slanderous content, having received more than two thousand complaints by e-mail by March 19.
+The ideological warfare on social networks led a law firm, EJS Advogadas, to track down the slanderous content, having received more than two thousand complaints by e-mail by 19 March.
 The goal announced was to send all the messages, with their authors identified, to an investigation at the Civil Police's Department for Repression of Computer Crimes or to a public retraction in court.
 Tarcísio Motta, Marielle's colleague in the Chamber, said it was necessary to hold accountable those who were propagating hate speech and reproducing or creating false news that undermined the honor of the councilwoman.
 Marielle's sister stated that the spreaders of false information would be held accountable, asking for more respect for the family, their grief, and the image of her late sister.
 In the following weeks, the family filed a lawsuit due to the excess of derogatory messages.
 In response, the court ordered the removal of posts containing slanderous or false content about Franco on Facebook and YouTube.
-In addition, it demanded that Facebook prevent the publication of new posts offensive to Marielle and to inform whether the profiles of Luciano Ayan, Luciano Henrique Ayan and Movimento Brasil Livre sponsored the reported posts.
+In addition, it demanded that Facebook prevent the publication of new posts offensive to Marielle and to inform her whether the profiles of Luciano Ayan, Luciano Henrique Ayan and Movimento Brasil Livre sponsored the reported posts.